 Inspecting surface conditions in 3-D environments such as steel bridges is a complex, time-consuming, and often hazardous undertaking that is an essential part of tasks such as bridge maintenance.
 Developing an autonomous exploration strategy for a mobile climbing robot would allow for such tasks to be completed more quickly and more safely than is possible with human inspectors.
 The exploration strategy tested in this paper, called the nearest neighbors exploration approach (NNEA), aims to reduce the overall exploration time by reducing the number of sensor position evaluations that need to be performed.
 NNEA achieves this by first considering at each time step only a small set of poses near to the current robot as candidates for the next best view.
 This approach is compared with another exploration strategy for similar robots performing the same task.
 The improvements between the new and previous strategy are demonstrated through trials on a test rig, and also in field trials on a ferromagnetic bridge structure.

-Quin, PD, Paul, G, Alempijevic, A & Liu, D 2016, 'Exploring in 3D with a Climbing Robot: Selecting the Next Best Base Position on Arbitrarily-Oriented Surfaces', Intelligent Robots and Systems (IROS), 2016 IEEE/RSJ International Conference on, IEEE/RSJ International Conference on Intelligent Robots and Systems, IEEE, Daejeon, Korea, pp. 5770-5775.View/Download from: UTS OPUS or Publisher's site
+Quin, PD, Paul, G, Alempijevic, A & Liu, D 2016, 'Exploring in 3D with a Climbing Robot: Selecting the Next Best Base Position on Arbitrarily-Oriented Surfaces', Intelligent Robots and Systems (IROS), 2016 IEEE/RSJ International Conference on, IEEE/RSJ International Conference on Intelligent Robots and Systems, IEEE, Daejeon, Korea, pp. 5770-5775.View/Download from: Publisher's site

 This paper presents an approach for selecting the next best base position for a climbing robot so as to observe the highest information gain about the environment.
 The robot is capable of adhering to and moving along and transitioning to surfaces with arbitrary orientations.
 This approach samples known surfaces, and takes into account the robot kinematics, to generate a graph of valid attachment points from which the robot can either move to other positions or make observations of the environment.
 The information value of nodes in this graph are estimated and a variant of A* is used to traverse the graph and discover the most worthwhile node that is reachable by the robot.
 This approach is demonstrated in simulation and shown to allow a 7 degree-of-freedom inchworm-inspired climbing robot to move to positions in the environment from which new information can be gathered about the environment.

-Paul, G, Quin, P, To, A & Liu, D 2015, 'A Sliding Window Approach to Exploration for 3D Map Building Using a Biologically Inspired Bridge Inspection Robot', Proceedings of the IEEE International Conference on CYBER Technology in Automation, Control, and Intelligent Systems, IEEE International Conference on CYBER Technology in Automation, Control, and Intelligent Systems, IEEE, Shenyang, China, pp. 1097-1102.View/Download from: UTS OPUS or Publisher's site
+Paul, G, Quin, P, To, A & Liu, D 2015, 'A Sliding Window Approach to Exploration for 3D Map Building Using a Biologically Inspired Bridge Inspection Robot', Proceedings of the IEEE International Conference on CYBER Technology in Automation, Control, and Intelligent Systems, IEEE International Conference on CYBER Technology in Automation, Control, and Intelligent Systems, IEEE, Shenyang, China, pp. 1097-1102.View/Download from: Publisher's site

 This paper presents a Sliding Window approach to viewpoint selection when exploring an environment using a RGB-D sensor mounted to the end-effector of an inchworm climbing robot for inspecting areas inside steel bridge archways which cannot be easily accessed by workers.
 The proposed exploration approach uses a kinematic chain robot model and information theory-based next best view calculations to predict poses which are safe and are able to reduce the information remaining in an environment.
 At each exploration step, a viewpoint is selected by analysing the Pareto efficiency of the predicted information gain and the required movement for a set of candidate poses.
 In contrast to previous approaches, a sliding window is used to determine candidate poses so as to avoid the costly operation of assessing the set of candidates in its entirety.
 Experimental results in simulation and on a prototype climbing robot platform show the approach requires fewer gain calculations and less robot movement, and therefore is more efficient than other approaches when exploring a complex 3D steel bridge structure.